VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 Your code might generate exceptions, either intentionally with `raises ERROR`, or unintentionally with an error raised by a dependent library or the standard library.
 To test exceptions in your code, use a `with pytest.raises(ERROR)` context block.
-Lets see an example:
+Let's see an example:

 In `example.py`: